... A Rare Radio Speaker Mesh Confirms

 if that's how you started).
 If it repeats

-columns: It cannot be imagined why this odd variant ever came into being from the vendors who supplied the stamped metal to radio manufacturers, and do be aware that there are yet more oddball hole arrangements and spacings out there, including one with an even greater hole-to-hole distance and another with parallel rows/columns instead of the usual staggered.
+adjacent columns: It cannot be imagined why this odd variant ever came into being from the vendors who supplied the stamped metal to radio manufacturers, and do be aware that there are yet more oddball hole arrangements and spacings out there, including one with an even greater hole-to-hole distance and another with parallel rows/columns instead of the usual staggered.
 As to why Wah used such an uncommon radio speaker mesh, it must simply have been what he had by chance lying around to strip down.
 However, what this ultra-rare selection in 1966 granted us at HeroComm when it was first discovered during our 2007 Alpha blueprint efforts (the hero tracings didn't match a pre-drawn grill from a Universal) was to see yet one more absolutely unmistakable tell in Alpha that is unique to only true authentic Wah-built comms.
-To illustrate this, below are grill photos from four known originals with the "horizontal hole-count test" superimposed.
+To illustrate this, below are grill photos from five known originals with the "horizontal hole-count test" superimposed.
 Note how it works out perfectly in every case:

 Star Trek is a Registered and Copyrighted Trademark of Paramount Pictures.
 All Rights Reserved.
 All subject matters referring to Star Trek are trademarks of Paramount Pictures.
 This website has not been produced or endorsed by Paramount Pictures.
 Any material belonging to Paramount’s Copyrighted Material that may appear on this site complies with fair and/or acceptable use for the purposes of review, study, criticism, or news reporting. |